Feds require airlines to automatically refund passengers for canceled or delayed flights

 Under the new rules, which will go into effect beginning in late October, airlines must issue full refunds including imposed taxes and fees within seven business days for credit card purchases, and within three weeks for other payment methods.

+“Clearly our system is broken for consumers when it comes to so many issues around airline travel, and we depend on it,” said Irene Leech, president of the Virginia Citizens Consumer Council.
+“It’s great that the Department of Transportation is taking some steps to finally do some things for consumers.”

-In 2022, Washington Attorney General Bob Ferguson joined his counterparts in other states in urging Congress to pass legislation that would authorize state attorneys general to enforce state and federal consumer protection laws governing the airline industry.
+In 2022, attorneys general from 38 states, including Michigan’s Dana Nessel, urged Congress to pass legislation that would authorize state attorneys general to enforce state and federal consumer protection laws governing the airline industry.

 In an effort to support consumers, DOT launched in 2023 a dashboard that provides consumers with details on the services airlines provide when flights are disrupted or canceled.

-John Breyault, vice president of public policy, telecommunications and fraud with the National Consumers League, said the league, along with other consumer and passenger advocacy organizations, are pleased with the rules after advocating for them for several years.
+John Breyault, a native of Virginia and vice president of public policy, telecommunications and fraud with the National Consumers League, said the league, along with other consumer and passenger advocacy organizations, are pleased with the rules after advocating for them for several years.

 “We think that it will provide relief to consumers who unfortunately have to jump through far too many hoops in order to exercise the rights that they already have,” Breyault said.